pelithne/k8s/workshop.md

 tiangolo/uwsgi-nginx-flask   python3.6-alpine3.8   6266b62f4b60        2 weeks ago         192MB
 ```

 To use the *azure-vote-front* container image with ACR, the image needs to be tagged with the login server address of your registry.
 This tag is used for routing when pushing container images to an image registry.
-The login server will be: `<ACR name>.azurecr.io`
+The login server will be: `<Your ACR Name>.azurecr.io`

 You should also tag your image with a unique name to distinguish it from other container images in the registry.